VladislavKorotkov/VladislavKorotkov/README.md

 Java Backend Developer
 -----------------

-I am a third-year student at the Belarusian State University of Informatics and Radioelectronics.
-I have one year experience of learning Java and Spring Framework.
-Currently, I'm actively seeking employment opportunities as a backend Java developer.

 * 🌍  I'm based in Minsk
 * ✉️  You can contact me at [vladislav.korotkow@gmail.com](mailto:vladislav.korotkow@gmail.com)
 * 🧠  I'm learning Spring Cloud